dotnet/csharplang/proposals/parameterless-struct-constructors.md

 public struct PrivateConstructor { private PrivateConstructor() { } }
 ```

-The same set of modifiers can be used for parameterless constructors as other constructors: `static`, `extern`, and `unsafe`.
+The same set of modifiers can be used for parameterless constructors as other instance constructors: `extern`, and `unsafe`.

 Constructors cannot be `partial`.

 ### Executing field initializers
 Execution of struct instance field initializers matches execution of [class field initializers](https://github.com/dotnet/csharplang/blob/master/spec/classes.md#instance-variable-initializers):
 > When an instance constructor has no constructor initializer, ... that constructor implicitly performs the initializations specified by the _variable_initializers_ of the instance fields ... .
-This corresponds to a sequence of assignments that are executed immediately upon entry to the constructor and before the implicit invocation of the direct base class constructor.
+This corresponds to a sequence of assignments that are executed immediately upon entry to the constructor ... .
 The variable initializers are executed in the textual order in which they appear in the ... declaration.

 ### Definite assignment
 Instance fields must be definitely assigned in struct instance constructors that do not have a `this()` initializer (see [struct constructors](https://github.com/dotnet/csharplang/blob/master/spec/structs.md#constructors)).